Alfred Letchworth Annie Law was born on the 10th July 1871 at Bhuj, Kutch, India and baptised on the 10th October 1871 at St Paul’s, Poona, India.

 From the 2nd January 1899 until the 2nd January 1904 he served as Adjutant in the 3rd Royal Irish Rifles whilst remaining in The Prince of Wales (North Staffordshire Regiment).
 On the 22nd October 1899 he was promoted Captain and distinguished in Military Law.

-He does not appear in the 1901 census presumably as he was in Ireland.
+In the 1901 census he, with his wife and daughter, was recorded as living with his father-in-law Edward Rotheram and his family at Crossdrum, Oldcastle, County Meath, Ireland.
 On the 22nd August 1902 he was promoted to Brevet Major and in 1904 to Major.

 During the 1911 census living at Seabrook Vale, Cheriton, Shorncliffe, Kent are Alfred, a Major in H.M.
 Land Forces, Katherine, Dorothy and Edward.